 Besides being a lower back relief pose, this twist enhances well-being, much like yoga and breathwork for stress relief:

-Incorporate this back pain yoga pose and lower back relief pose daily, alongside routines like desk yoga for posture relief:
+Work this back-friendly yoga pose and lower back relief pose into your day, alongside simple routines like desk yoga for posture relief:

 - Consistency: 2-5 minutes daily transforms my back health.